benjvi/seven-ways-to-install-cert-manager/4-auto-updating/README.md

 # What

 Until now, we only looked at installing specific versions of a package.
 However, typically, we want to define some sort of process for regularly applying security and product updates.
-This can work manually, but generally works better when automated.
-Although tanzu packages don't suggest an automated upgrade workflow at the time of writing, the capabilities are already present in the `kapp-controller`, and we will see how they can be used.
+This can be done manually, but generally works better when automated.
+Although Tanzu packages don't suggest an automated upgrade workflow at the time of writing, the capabilities are already present in the `kapp-controller`, and we will see what possibilities they offer.

 # Option A : `InstalledPackage` version constraints (less safe)

 ## How